iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 1 reviews"/>
 </p>

+> When the Middlesex Co health dept called me 6 days after my + test, the woman I spoke with knew about the app, but knew nothing about giving me a 6 digit verification code.
+If it's not her job to give it out (as the app says it is), then whose it is?
+This app isn't working the way it claims to be.
+If people can't tell the app they're + then no close contacts are being alerted through the app.
+Why does the health dept (at least Middlesex Co) not know to give out this code?<br> :date: __2020-12-12 08:37:45__

+> Doesn't do anything useful.<br> :date: __2020-12-12 06:23:25__

+> There's no way to indicate that you got COVID.l, for the app to even work.
+Both my gf and I have the app.
+I got COVID and it never told her.
+(And she got covid from me)<br> :date: __2020-12-07 01:27:05__

+> Totally useless.
+We had people saying they had it just to set off red flags.
+This is based on the honor system and that hasn't been something people done in a very long time.<br> :date: __2020-12-06 16:07:26__

 > Not very useful.
 The app only works, if someone who had or has COVID is using it too!
 It DOES NOT just detect people with Covid and alert you.
 I uninstalled it after a week of nothing and especially after 5 people tested positive where I work and the app never alerted me!
 It's really a waste of time.<br> :date: __2020-12-05 15:02:06__

 > It keeps freezing after verifying my age.
 Still not working for me.
 I have a galaxy 8+.<br> :date: __2020-12-02 01:05:58__